Hexaprotodon

-Hexaprotodon is an extinct genus of hippopotamid known from Asia and possibly Africa and Europe.
+Hexaprotodon is an extinct genus of hippopotamid.
 The genus name Hexaprotodon comes from Ancient Greek ἑξα- (hexa-), meaning "six", πρῶτος (prôtos), meaning "first", and ὀδούς (odoús), meaning "tooth", therefore, "six front-teeth" as some of the fossil forms have three pairs of incisors.
 The pygmy hippopotamus was historically placed in the genus, but today is generally placed in its own genus.
-The core Asian members of the genus ranged from the Indian subcontinent to Southeast Asia, and are thought to have had an aquatic ecology similar to that of the living common hippopotamus.
+The core unambiguous Asian members of the genus ranged from the Indian subcontinent to Southeast Asia, and are thought to have had an aquatic ecology similar to that of the living common hippopotamus.
+Other species have been attributed to the genus from Africa and Europe, though it is unclear whether they are closely related to the Asian members of the genus.
 The last members of the genus became extinct during the Late Pleistocene, perhaps as recently as 15,000 years ago.

 Taxonomy

 The name Hexaprotodon was often applied to the pygmy hippopotamus before its reclassification into the genus Choeropsis.
 The genus has been historically applied to numerous fossil hippopotamus species spanning Asia, Africa and Europe.
 The genus sensu lato, has been suggested to be paraphyletic with respect to both species of living hippopotamus.
 The uncontroversial, core Asian members of the genus most closely related to the type species H. sivalensis first appeared around 6 million years ago, during the latest Miocene and were widespread throughout South and Southeast Asia, with the oldest records coming from the Siwalik Hills of the northern Indian subcontinent.
 The African species Hexaprotodon bruneti from the Early Pleistocene of Ethiopia may be closely related to the Asian Hexaprotodon species, and thus belong in the genus in its more narrow sense.
 If so, it likely originates from a migration from Asia.